Mental Model

 SSHConnectionis the whole authenticated SSH connection.- A channel is one logical conversation running inside that connection.

-SSHSessionis the public wrapper for one SSHsessionchannel.SFTPClientis one SFTP subsystem running on onesessionchannel.
+SSHSessionis the public wrapper for one SSHsessionchannel.SFTPClientis one SFTP subsystem running on onesessionchannel.- Forwarding wrappers expose raw byte streams over SSH channel types.

 This rule matters when you combine features: